Denpasar International Airport

 The feeling of relief when I saw the red HGI sign!

-So I followed the signs for eVisas and then used an automated kiosk to ready my passport and then scan my face.
-That bit didn’t take very long.
+I followed the signs for eVisas and used an automated kiosk to prepare my passport and scan my face.
+That part was quick and painless.

-Unfortunately, when I scanned the QR code, the webpage that I attempted to show on my Android device responded with a 403 error, which effectively says I am not authorised to visit this page.
+Unfortunately, when I scanned the code, the webpage returned a 403 error on my Android phone, effectively telling me I wasn’t authorised to access it.

 My one-bed suite at the Hilton Garden Inn at Denpasar Airport